Bayesian variable selection in sample selection models using spike-and-slab priors: Real data applications

-We take advantage of the recent advancements in \cite{griffin2024expressing} to visualise the posterior on the model space.
+We take advantage of recent advances in \cite{griffin2024expressing} to visualize the posterior in the model space.
 Figure \ref{fig:rand_credible} shows a 50\% credible set for the model space posterior.
 Of most interest from this visualisation is the relation of the group consisting of \texttt{lfam}, \texttt{xage} and \texttt{child}, in particular the latter two. \texttt{xage} and \texttt{child} have a correlation of $-0.804$, and from Figure \ref{fig:rand_credible}, it is clear that there is significant overlap in the information each variable brings into the model, as all three combinations involving one (or both) have similar posterior inclusion probability.
 In this case, both variables have inclusion probabilities greater than $0.5$, but if a higher cutoff were to be used, the visualisation suggests that at least one of these variables should be included regardless.
 It is also worth noting that \texttt{hlthg} and \texttt{hlthf} are grouped by this visualisation, which is where the only difference between the Adaptive LASSO model and the median model of the spike-and-slab occurs.

-For post-selection inference, we consider the 20 most sampled models and use the spike-and-slab samples to obtain $elpd_{loo}$ values as in table \ref{table:randpost}.
-The best model in this case coincides with the model chosen by Adaptive LASSO, which includes one additional variable, but the gain in predictive performance by including this variable is modest.
+For post-selection inference, we compare the spike-and-slab median model and Adaptive LASSO model, using samples from the spike-and-slab sampler to obtain $elpd_{loo}$ values as in table \ref{table:randpost}.
+The best model of the 20 most sampled models in this case coincides with the model chosen by Adaptive LASSO, which includes one additional variable, but the gain in predictive performance by including this variable is modest.